kuu/gulp-rejs/README.md

 gulp-rejs
 =========

-Gulp support for [ReJS](https://github.com/Moncader/rejs), a tool for concatenating JavaScript files based on their dependencies.
+Gulp support for [ReJS](https://github.com/Moncader/rejs), a tool for concatenating JavaScript files based on the dependencies between them.
 *Issues with the output should be reported on the [ReJS issue tracker] (https://github.com/Moncader/rejs/issues).*

 ##Install